When considering breast enhancement surgery a thorough consultation is necessary.

 - The Choice of Breast Reconstruction and FAQ with Dr Allen Rezai

 - 5 Things You Should Know Before Getting Cosmetic Surgery

 - 5 Things You Should Know Before Getting a Skin Peel

 Q: Can Breast Augmentation Surgery Go Wrong?

 A: All surgery carries risks.
 However, choosing an appropriately qualified and experienced plastic surgeon and following the advice given will keep risks of complications to a minimum.
-During the consultation, I discuss all possible risks of surgery, including implant related complications with my patients at length.
+During the consultation, I discuss all the possible risks of surgery, including implant-related complications with my patients at length.
 It is important that you fully understand ALL the implications of surgery in order to make an informed decision.